Business model of the Group

 Significant service divisions

-In total less than 5 percent of the Group’s external sales are accounted for by activities in the Participations, Services & External Business (excluding ground handling).
+In total less than 5 percent of the Group’s external sales are accounted for by activities in the Participations, Services & External Business business unit (excluding ground handling services).
 Therefore, the economic development of this business unit is not explained in detail.
-In contrast, the developments regarding the ground handling services of the Group have been incorporated in the sections on Aviation.
+In contrast to this, the developments in handling services within the Group have been included in the passages covering aviation.

 Control system and values management

 Munich Airport measures the performance of its managers using financial and non-financial indicators.
-In doing so, it focuses on indicators that measure corporate sustainability and quality.
-Accordingly, earnings before taxes (EBT) give the economic, CO2 reductions the ecological, and the employee retention index the social perspective of traditional sustainability management.
-With the Passenger Experience Index (PEI), the airport measures the achievement of its quality targets, which are designed as a strategic approach towards improving customer satisfaction.
-FMG surveys internal and external interest groups every year to determine and regularly affirm the relevance of the performance indicators for stakeholders.
+The most important of these are the indicators that measure corporate sustainability and quality.
+Accordingly, the perception of traditional sustainability management is governed economically by earnings before taxes (EBT) and ecologically by CO2 reductions.
+With the Passenger Experience Index (PEI), Munich Airport determines whether quality goals, which envisage the enhancement of customer satisfaction as a strategic approach, have been achieved.
+Every year, FMG surveys internal and external interest groups to determine and regularly affirm the relevance of the performance indicators for stakeholders.

 Earnings before taxes (EBT)

-Since the previous year, the earnings targets of management have been formulated on the basis of earnings before taxes (EBT).
+The earnings targets of management are formulated on the basis of earnings before taxes (EBT).
 EBT is the input factor for determining profitability.
 It relates to the consolidated profit before taxes, calculated by applying the International Accounting Standards in the version adopted into European law by the European Commission.

 Passenger Experience Index (PEI)

-The PEI is a measurement model for customer satisfaction which allows Munich Airport to derive location-specific targets adjusted to the needs of target groups and to assign the fields of action for improving service to existing customer contact points.
-For reasons of objectivity, an independent, external service provider determines these values.
-Regularly throughout the entire year, this service provider measures the satisfaction of departing and arriving passengers.
-On a monthly basis and at the end of the year, Munich Airport therefore obtains a wide range of detailed information about the satisfaction of its air passengers in eleven categories along the entire passenger experience chain.
-The overall satisfaction with the airport experience is reflected in the PEI value which is calculated from all the measured values weighted by passenger relevance.
-As the target for 2018, the PEI follows the two values calculated in 2017 for the overall satisfaction of arriving and departing passengers.
+The PEI is a customer satisfaction measurement model that allows Munich Airport to derive location-specific targets adjusted to the needs of target groups and assign the fields of action to improve service to existing customer contact points.
+In the interests of objectivity, an independent, external service provider determines these values.
+Using questionnaires, it regularly surveys satisfaction levels among departing and arriving passengers through the entire year.
+On a monthly basis and at the year’s end, Munich Airport thus receives a great deal of detailed information on the satisfaction levels of its air passengers in eleven categories along the passenger experience chain.
+As a target value for 2019, the total satisfaction level of departing and arriving passengers is taken from the PEI.

 Innovation and ideas management

-The aim of innovation management at Munich Airport is to improve customer satisfaction and customer experience with new services and products.
-The development of products for the airport industry has also been promoted more intensively since 2017.
+The aim of Munich Airport’s innovation management is to enhance customer satisfaction and customer experience through new services and products.
+Since 2017, there has been an increasing demand for the development of products for the airport industry.

-Thanks to the analysis of trends and market needs, innovation management is able to develop target-oriented innovations for both passengers and customers.
-The feasibility and cost-effectiveness of the innovations is reviewed in pilot projects and subsequently a decision is made on whether they should be continued, implemented, or possibly expanded to involve other divisions.
-In the process, innovation management at Munich Airport works with startups, established companies of the region, and also increasingly with international companies to be able to access cutting-edge scientific and business knowledge at all times.
+Through the analysis of trends and market requirements, innovation management develops targeted innovations for passengers and customers.
+The feasibility and cost-effectiveness of innovations is reviewed in pilot projects and subsequently a decision is made on whether they should be continued, implemented, and possibly expanded to further areas.
+In this process, Munich Airport innovation management cooperates with start-ups and established companies in the region, but also increasingly with globally active companies, so that it can always access the latest scientific and entrepreneurial expertise.